 Today, we’re welcoming Mel Gough to the blog.
 Chances are, if you were at the RNA conference last year you might have already encountered Mel’s work via a sampler of her novella “Tainted Life” in your goodie

 So we all know that writing is basically a repetitive cycle of optimism and self-loathing (and by the way, happy new year!) but now that the holidays are over we’re probably all facing the same problem of getting

 It’s great to welcome Elaine Roberts to the blog on the publication day of her novel The Foyles Bookshop Girls at War.
 It’s the second installment of her Foyles Bookshop Girls series.
 She’s here to tell us abo

-Today’s guest on the RNA blog is Hayley Thorpe, who reviews on her site.
-Welcome to the RNA blog Hayley!
+Today’s guest is Shaz Goodwin, who runs the fabulous book blog Jera’s Jamboree.
+Welcome to the RNA blog, Shaz.
 Let’s dive straight in with the interview.